 Choosing a marinade recipe just boils down to personal preference in terms of sweetness, spice, saltiness, etc.

-You should marinade your beef in a plastic bag or bowl and set it in a refrigerator for no less than 6 hours.
-Go as long as you like (without it spoiling) but 24 hours should be plenty.
-If your beef is marinating in a bag, be sure to mix it up in the bag every few hours to ensure the beef is sitting evenly in the marinade.
+You should marinade your beef in a plastic bag or bowl and set it in a refrigerator for no less than six hours.
+Go as long as you like (without it spoiling), but 24 hours should be plenty.
+If your meat is marinating in a bag, be sure to mix it up in the bag every few hours to ensure it is sitting evenly in the marinade.

 Watch this Pit Boss owner nail his own homemade beef jerky: